 NOTE 2: Serving Network Name used between UE and HN could be pre-agreed default SN Name (for example 5G:NSWO) or pre-configured WLAN ID for NSWO purpose only.

-Editor’s Note: Whether an explicit NSWO indication is needed or indication using existing methods can be reused is FFS.
+.

 The AUSF (EAP authentication server) sends a Nudm_UEAuthentication_Get Request to the UDM including SUCI and NSWO indicator.